lenaloye/dl_bio_fsct/README.md

 ## Project for Deep Learning in Biomedicine course
 Group 11 - Leonard Treil and Lena Loye

+## Introduction

+This project addresses a few-shot image classification problem, specifically focusing on predicting the correct histological type between eight classes of both benign and malignant breast tumors.
+Our objective is to obtain accurate classification with a small number of labelled examples, which will further improve diagnostic capabilities for breast cancer detection.

+The algorithm we decided to implement is a Cosine Transformer, based on the paper "Enhancing Few-shot Image Classification with Cosine Transformer" by Nguyen et al. The Cosine Transformer has a similar architecture to a standard transformer encoder block with two skip connections to preserve information, a two-layer feed-forward network, and layer normalization to reduce noise.

 ## Installation

 ### GitHub repository